 He then moved to Seattle to complete a three year Master’s Degree of Science in Acupuncture from Bastyr University.
 Brendan had the unique opportunity to perform acupuncture internships in China.
 Brendan finished his final quarter of clinical rotations in acupuncture at Chengdu and Shanghai University Hospitals’ TCM orthopedic departments.

 During Brendan’s study at Bastyr he studied Tai Chi and Medical Chi Gung exercise therapy.
 Brendan also completed manual therapy studies in cupping, Gua Sha and Tui Na manipulation which he uses to treat soft tissue injuries in his PT practice.
-In addition he completed certification in manual lymphatic drainage for sports injuries.
+In addition he completed certification in manual lymphatic drainage for sports injuries and Graston technique.
 Brendan is certified in clean needle technique and has been practicing as a licensed acupuncturist for over 10 years.

 In order to expand his practice Brendan returned to school and finished his Doctorate in Physical Therapy from the University of Maryland.
 There he finished coursework and internship training in Greenman’s Osteopathic manipulation techniques.
 He also designed and conducted a group research study in aquatic plyometrics and looked at dynamic knee mechanics and performance changes.
 The study was performed with division one basketball players both male and female and demonstrated significant improvement in performance variables.